ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

     - Closing multiple tabs at once results in one action
 - Opening tab(s)

-Creating a new Windows Notepad window by dragging a tab outside of the original window will spawn new window state files.
-As you close each extra window, it will prompt you to save any files in that window and the corresponding window state file pair will be deleted.
-When the last window of Windows Notepad is closed, the final window state file pair will not be deleted.
+Creating a new Windows Notepad window by dragging a tab outside of the original window will spawn new [Windowstate](#windowstate) files.
+As you close each extra window, it will prompt you to save any files in that window and the corresponding [Windowstate](#windowstate) files will be deleted.
+When the last window of Windows Notepad is closed, the final [Windowstate](#windowstate) files will not be deleted.
+Only the [Windowstate](#windowstate) files for the last closed Windows Notepad is kept.

-Updates alternate between the *.0.bin and *.1.bin with the most up to date file having the greatest sequence number.

-Only the window state file for the last closed Windows Notepad is kept.

-Settings

-If a key doesn't exist that option hasn't been changed from the default or set.

 ## Conclusion

 As we have seen, properly preserving artifacts should continue to be a prime concern.
 Just the act of opening, closing, or interacting Windows Notepad will cause changes in the Tab State and Window State files.
 Closing Windows Notepad will cause the loss of any [Unsaved Buffer Chunks](#unsaved-buffer-chunk) which could have contained information such as a password typed by a user and later deleted.
 Opening Windows Notepad can result in the deletion of Tab State and Window State files related to files that no longer exist or are inaccessible.
 A user could have had a text file opened from a USB stick that has gone missing.
 Changing the active tab or moving the cursor will also result in changes.

 Windows Notepad should not be overlooked as a potential source of evidence due to its ubiquity on Windows 11.
 It is an easy way for users to quickly save and type notes or have a scratch space that saves itself automatically.
+A potential criminal could be keeping a running list of victim names and locations in an unsaved tab in Windows Notepad.
+With the knowledge above, an investigator would know how to preserve and extract relevant artifacts from the file system.
+Possibly even being able to "replay" the changes and edits to the list.

 This research has resulted in the development of a tool to assist in artifact recovery to a human readable format.
 The application and documentation can be found at [https://github.com/ogmini/Notepad-State-Library](https://github.com/ogmini/Notepad-State-Library)